UniCourt/Analytics-Workshop4/webscrape_execise.md

     COPY . /workspace/site

 Step 7 .
-Create a docker-compose.yml file , which will have 2 container one for webapp and other one for postgres db
+Create a docker-compose.yml file , which will have 2 container one for webapp and other one for Postgres DB

 Command to create docker compose file :